Eighonet/REIGNNv1/README.md

   </tr>
 </table>

-In order to obtain full datasets, it is required to download additional files via download.sh.
+In order to obtain full datasets, it is required to download additional files via _download.sh_.
 Final revision of files structure includes general and private parts of datasets.

 ## General